Auto-suggest helps you quickly narrow down your search results by suggesting possible matches as you type.

 Similarly, high-availability architectures used to require that HA peers were installed as Layer 2 adjacent (ie: on the same network).
 These architectures simply don't work in today's clouds; for example, AWS availability zones, by their very design, are on different Layer 3 networks.
 In order to run a Layer 2 HA pair in Amazon AWS, you need to put your whole solution in a single AWS Availability zone - a practice that Amazon architects strongly discourage.

-Get started with Brocade vADC today, our Developer Edition is free to download and try out in your test and development environment.
+Get started with Pulse vADC today, our Community Edition is free to download and try out in your test and development environment.